SCHEDULE OF SERVICES

-Through the month of May, the food pantry is collecting toiletries for men and women.
+Through the month of June and July, the food pantry is collecting ketchup, mustard, BBQ sauce, mayonnaise, canned beans, chips, pretzels, canned vegetables (corn, peas, etc.), and canned fruit.
 Please assist the work of the Pantry by leaving the donations at St. Joseph’s altar.

 A fellowship of married catholic couples (no matter the length of marriage), who seek to grow in faith, strengthen their marriages and fulfill their vocation according to God’s plan.

 We socialize in a very friendly environment, without clergy present.

 Please bring healthy finger food to share, but mostly good spirit and your spouse!